build-on-aws/content/posts/deploy-on-friday-devops-best-practices/index.md

 ---
 title: "Deploy on Friday!
 12 DevOps Best Practices"
-description: Why not deploy on Friday?
-Learn the best practices from organizations ready to deploy on Fridays through real-world examples.
+description: Why not deploy on Fridays?
+These 12 best practices, each with real-world examples, will help you understand how DevOps culture and practices can collaborate to mitigate risk and reduce the pain of deploy, making it less risky.
 tags:
   - devops
-  - deploy
-  - tests
-  - automation
-  - rollback
-  - monitoring
-  - observability
 authorGithubAlias: mfpalla
 authorName: Marcelo Palladino
 date: 2023-03-15
 ---

 Why not deploy on a Friday?
-During my career, I accepted that we didn't deploy on Fridays (or on holiday eves, New Year's Eve, or any other date considered "important") simply because it was too risky.
-Everything seemed to make sense because I was afraid every time we deployed, the users felt the problems, the most experienced people on the team said that it was risky and, many times, the management people prohibited deploying on specific dates, unless it was to put out a fire.

-After a while, I understood the value of asking and understanding the "why" and, mainly, the "why not" of each thing.
-The answers to the "why?" or "why not?" in my experience have shown a lack of technical capabilities, well-established processes , measurement/evaluation capabilities, and cultural capabilities.
-Actions related to these capabilities aim to mitigate risks and, as a consequence, reduce the "fear of deploy" and increase organizational performance.
-Technical capabilities are by far the most exploited by organizations, especially in the early stages of DevOps adoption.
-It is possible to invest in automation of the deploy process to mitigate risks during deploy, for example.
-However, if the culture is not aligned or if there is not good communication between people on the teams, it is unlikely that the investment will impact the organization's performance in the long term.

-By embracing the DevOps culture, organizations must invest in technical capabilities, promote knowledge sharing and creation, and develop people and processes.
-In this article, I will share some examples of what should be avoided and practices to mitigate the risks and reduce the pain in the deployment process in organizations ready to deploy on Fridays.
+During my career, I accepted that we didn't deploy on Fridays -- or the day before any "important" day.
+It makes sense: you don't want your application to break when use will be high and no one is around to fix it.
+But the longer I worked in some technical and cultural capacities, the clearer it became that the risk of deploying on Fridays was significantly higher because of certain bad Devops practices.
+Look, deploying code always entails the risk of availability loss, but that risk can be significantly diminished by adopting these 12 best practices.

 ## Maintain independence between teams

-Avoid the need for synchronization and coordination meeting between the teams.
+I've been dismayed to see cases where a recurring meeting was required, where the goal was to define the order in which teams would make changes to services and the order to deploy.
 This happens when the structure of the software in relation to the organizational structure do not allow the teams to work independently.
-I've been dismayed to see cases where a recurring meeting was required, where the goal was to define the order in which teams would make changes to services and the order to deploy.

 Deploy processes that require synchronization and coordination activities must be identified and avoided, as they slow down teams and increase management costs.

-You can learn about real-world teams that enabled independent deployment in a multi-service application reading [this article](https://www.buildon.aws/posts/how-amazon-does-devops-in-real-life/) by Seth Eliot.
-Also, depending on your age, this may be the first time you've heard about "pager".
+You can learn about real-world teams that enabled independent deployment in a multi-service application reading the Seth Eliot's [article](https://www.buildon.aws/posts/how-amazon-does-devops-in-real-life/).
+Also, depending on your age, this may be the first time you've heard about pager.

 ## Identify and avoid coupling

-It's like a fisherman's story, but it's true, I swear to you.
 I once had to coordinate the deploy of more than 20 services to production only because I added an element to an enumeration in one of those services.
 There were more than 20 pull requests in different teams and the order was important.
 A change that should have taken a morning took weeks to complete.

 That coupling and technical debt issue took a heavy toll and was a source of pain in the deploy process.
 We could never do that deploy on a Friday.